MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

 ms.service: semantic-kernel
 ---
 ::: zone pivot="programming-language-csharp"
-# Function Invocation Types
+# Function Invocation Modes
-After AI model receives a prompt containing a list of functions, it may decide to call one or more of them to complete the prompt.
-When a function is called by the model, it needs be **invoked** by Semantic Kernel.
+When the AI model receives a prompt containing a list of functions, it may choose one or more of them for invocation to complete the prompt.
+When a function is chosen by the model, it needs be **invoked** by Semantic Kernel.

-Function calling model in Semantic Kernel has two types of function invocation: **auto** and **manual**.
+The function calling subsystem in Semantic Kernel has two modes of function invocation: **auto** and **manual**.

-Depending on the invocation type Semantic Kernel either do end-to-end function invocation or give the caller control over the function invocation process.
+Depending on the invocation mode, Semantic Kernel either does end-to-end function invocation or gives the caller control over the function invocation process.

 ## Auto Function Invocation
-The auto function invocation is the default behavior of the Semantic Kernel function-calling model.
-When the AI model decides to call one or more functions, Semantic Kernel automatically invokes the chosen functions.
+Auto function invocation is the default mode of the Semantic Kernel function-calling subsystem.
+When the AI model chooses one or more functions, Semantic Kernel automatically invokes the chosen functions.
 The results of these function invocations are added to the chat history and sent to the model automatically in subsequent requests.
-The model then reasons about the chat history, calls functions again if needed, or generates the final response.
+The model then reasons about the chat history, chooses additional functions if needed, or generates the final response.
 This approach is fully automated and requires no manual intervention from the caller.

 This example demonstrates how to use the auto function invocation in Semantic Kernel.
 AI model decides which functions to call to complete the prompt and Semantic Kernel does the rest and invokes them automatically.